 - Gross Profits and Net Business Profits include Net Gains related to ETFs.

 - Results are based on FY2019 management accounting rules, targets are estimates based on FY2020 management accounting rules.

-We newly established a Corporate Strategy Advisory Department in order to further expand the range of discussions we hold with clients at the senior management level in order to respond to their increased interest in creating value from both finance and non-finance perspectives.
+We newly established a Corporate Strategy Advisory Department in order to further expand the range of discussions we hold with clients at the senior management level and respond to their increased interest in creating value from both finance and non-finance perspectives.

 Adapting to the situation during and after COVID-19

-In addition to responding to the current rise in clients' need to secure cash flow, in light of the potential for prolonged impacts from the pandemic, we will proactively support clients' capital base expansion needs that are likely to arise going forward, through mezzanine finance, equity underwriting, and other means.
-Additionally, as industries undergo structural transformation and clients seek to adapt their business portfolios and restructure their supply chains, we will provide high level consulting and intermediary functions, including in real estate and M&A.
+In comparison to the rapid increase in spring 2020, our clients’ requests for financial assistance have stabilized.
+On the other hand, our clients are currently experiencing greater needs to expand their capital bases, which have been impaired due to the impacts of COVID-19.
+In response, we are offering support through subordinated loans, preferred stock underwriting, and other means.
+Additionally, as industries undergo structural transformation and clients seek to adapt through action such as restructuring of business portfolios and supply chains, we will provide high level consulting and intermediary functions, including in real estate and M&A.